lungoruscello/CryptNumPy/README.md

 print(decrpyted_df.equals(my_df))
 ```
 By default, the `read_encrypted` function will assume that your encrypted data is a **numpy array**.
-To load an encrypted dataframe, you need to set `use_pandas=True` (see  above).
+To load an encrypted dataframe instead, you need to set `use_pandas=True` (see above).

 If you are *only* looking to encrypt and decrypt dataframes, and do not need support for
-numpy arrays, you should install the original `cryptpandas` package instead. `cryptnumpy` will not offer
+numpy arrays, you should install the original `cryptpandas` package. `cryptnumpy` will not offer
 you any additional functionalities in that case.

 ### Requirements